 The sample assignment topic is largely about economic data including the size of the construction industry, its share of the global economy and regional markets.

-A great place to look for this kind of information is the Library's company and industry databases.
-For example, search in any of the places below for the keyword construction and limit to Australian reports:
+A great place to look for this information is in company and industry databases like Marketline and IbisWorld.
+Search in either of the places below for the construction or construction Australia and see what you can find:

-The Library Catalogue is a good place to search for books & journal articles.
-Watch the video to learn how.
+The Library Catalogue is a good place to search for books & journal articles on trends and future directions in the construction industry.

 Below are a book & article found in the Library Catalogue searching for the terms: